joey-qytyku/OS-90-fixed/docs/Scheduler.md

 # The Process Control Block

 The PCB is 8192 bytes large and naturally aligned.
-It includes the stack and information about the process, both being 4096 bytes.
+It includes the kernel stack and information about the process, both being 4096 bytes.
+This allows two PCB's to exist inside a memory block on the default configuration.
+This is handled by using the flags related to whether or not the PCB is valid.

 # Elevated Virtual 8086 Mode (SV86)